 Providing Heat Dissipation (blaze)#

-- You should monitor the temperature of the camera housing and make sure that the temperature doesn't exceed 50 °C.
+You should monitor the internal temperature of the camera using the Device Temperature parameter to make sure that the temperature at the different locations stays within safe limits during normal operation:

 - Provide sufficient heat dissipation.
 Consider one of the following options: